Be sure to check back for more FAQ as we will continue to add your frequently asked questions

 100% no!
 There was a time when I personally thought of doing it.
 However, at the time, there was practically NO information online and trying to figure out all of the processes and systems of each and every county was mind-boggling.
 I began gathering the information for myself, keeping notes, making lists and charts.
 Microsoft Excel and Access became my best friends.
 As I began to see how massively spread out and ridiculous all the information and links were, I decided THIS was a way better method for me to conduct my business.
 As it turns out, I am quite an introvert and the ‘salesman’ part of claiming surplus was not for me.
 I am far better working behind the curtain.

-No. When we began this service, we had never heard of them and some did not exist yet.
+When we began this service, we had never heard of them and some did not exist yet.
 However, this has ultimately become one of our most asked questions.
 A couple of them on that list used to be our client and subscribed to our premium surplus lists but ultimately began selling their own Tax Deed Training Products.

 We own the following:

 and a few other domain names that we are currently not using.

-We get asked to compare ourselves with his service but we cannot since none of us here use his service.
-The only thing we can offer in comparison is that we supply our clients with daily researched surplus lists we create from the auctions we watch live.
+We get asked to compare ourselves with their service or review them but we cannot since none of us here use their services.
+The only thing we can offer in comparison is that we supply our clients with daily (Lien researched) surplus lists we create from the auctions we watch live.
 We also supply the property owners name and mailing address as well as the Property Information Reports from the counties.

 There is no other company in the U.S. that does this currently.